Aneesh241/Bill/README.md

-# UID Restaurant Management System
+# Tabrix – Restaurant Management System

-A modern, comprehensive web-based billing and restaurant management system developed as an end-semester project.
+A modern, comprehensive web-based billing and restaurant management system developed as an end-semester project for the subject User Interface and Design (UID) .
 This system provides a complete solution for managing restaurant operations with an emphasis on premium user experience, featuring advanced animations, responsive design, and intuitive interfaces for efficient restaurant management.

 ## Features